The-Leftovers-Projects/Project-2/Readme.md

 	* Custom lightning app for the dealership
 	* Fully configured sales and service clouds
 	   * Auto-assigned leads and cases
    	* Auto-escalated cases based on priority rating

 ## Upcoming Features:
-•	Additions to the community site to provide enhanced user interaction
-•	Additional background automation using Apex to provide for a more seamless user experience with auto-generated and updated records
+	*Additions to the community site to provide enhanced user interaction *Additional background automation using Apex to provide for a more seamless user experience with auto-generated and updated records